-- Fact #1: Women are persistently underrepresented in CEO positions. - US / Europe / Asia - Broad research question in management: WHY do we observe so few female CEOs over time? - Answers based on the supply-side (CEOs) and demand-side (firms) of the CEO job market - On the demand-side: glass ceiling related to invisible barriers for women to advance in the corporate hierarchy, and in fine to become CEO - Internal barrier inside the firm related to the decision-making process (boards / hiring committees) not to appoint many female CEOs - NEW IDEA DEVELOPED IN OUR PAPER: External barrier outside the firm related to the reaction of investors who can trade (buy/sell) stocks following the appointment of a new CEO (because of the impact of the CEO on the market value of the firm).
+- Fact #1: Women are persistently underrepresented in CEO positions. - US / Europe / Asia - Broad research question in management: WHY do we observe so few female CEOs over time? - Answers based on the supply-side (CEOs) and demand-side (firms) of the CEO job market - On the demand-side: glass ceiling related to invisible barriers for women to advance in the corporate hierarchy, and in fine to become CEO - Internal barrier inside the firm related to the decision-making process (boards / hiring committees) not to appoint many female CEOs - NEW IDEA DEVELOPED IN OUR PAPER: External barrier outside the firm related to the reaction of investors who can trade (buy/sell) stocks following the appointment of a new CEO.